AviatrixSystems/Docs/HowTos/aviatrix_account.rst

 To configure, click Accounts at the navigation bar on the left side of the Controller web console.

-Before you setup new account on the Controller, follow the `instructions here <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html>`_ to create IAM roles, policies and establish trust relationship first.

 1. Go to Aviatrix -> Accounts -> Cloud Accounts -> New Account, to create this new secondary account.
 #.
 Enter a unique account name.
 For example, marketingOps
 #.
 Check `AWS`.
 #.
-Enter the secondary account's `AWS account number <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_.
+Follow `Readme first <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html>`_ to setup IAM roles, policies and establish a trust relationship with the primary account.
 #.
+Enter the secondary account's `AWS 12 digit account number <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_.
+#.
 Check `IAM role-based`.
-#.
-Follow `the instructions <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html>`_ to setup IAM roles, policies and establish a trust relationship with the primary account.
-#.
-Aviatrix-role-app ARN field should be auto filled.
-#.
-Aviatrix-role-ec2 ARN field should be auto filled.
 #.
 Click `OK`.
 #.
 The new secondary account should be created.
 #.
 Now you can create connectivity between two VPCs in different AWS accounts.